 Expense categories that the University will reimburse are bike purchases; maintenance, improvements, and bike accessories; parking and commercial storage costs; and safety gear.
 Purchases such as membership and program fees along with clothing and apparel are not considered allowable expenses.

-Funding for this program is provided by the Division of Business Services as part of the University’s Climate Action Plan.
+Funding for this program is provided by the Division of Business Services in support of the University’s Climate Action Plan.

 Follow the steps below to enroll in the program.